+Note:

-Note:The Crypto2304T and/or SCP can be blocked.
+The SCP can be blocked.
 The blocking depends on the user's choice prior to the production of the hardware.
-In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
 In case of a blocked SCP no hardware support for 3DES and AES is possible.
-The inaccessibility of the deselected Crypto2304T or SCP cryptographic coprocessors is without impact on any other security policy of the TOE.
-It is exactly equivalent to the situation where the user decides not to use the cryptographic co-processors.
+The inaccessibility of the deselected SCP cryptographic coprocessor is without impact on any other security policy of the TOE.
+It is exactly equivalent to the situation where the user decides not to use the cryptographic co-processor.